I accidentally became a runner because I lied on a resume.

 It was October 2008, mere days after one of the worst market crashes in modern history, and we were all looking for jobs: thousands of type-A, overachieving law students across Canada competing for scarce summer articled positions.
 It was dim.
 There were rumors circulating that the major law firms were cutting hiring numbers by fifty, maybe even eighty percent.

 Summer articled jobs were a big deal, regarded as the golden ticket to a real-life lawyer job.
 If you did a good as a summer student, you were likely to get an articling job at the same firm.
-Prove yourself resilient (i.e., deranged) enough to survive articling, and you’d get a lawyer job, you’d be able to pay off your student loans, and you find love, happiness, and self-actualization.
+Prove yourself resilient (i.e., deranged) enough to survive articling, and you get a lawyer job, you’re able to pay off your student loans, and you find love, happiness, and self-actualization.

 Don’t find a summer job?
 You die alone.
 No exceptions.

 I had been dreading the summer job hunt since I walked into my Winnipeg apartment, suitcases in tow.
 I opened the door and met my roommate for the very first time.
-She was hunched over a plastic IKEA table, in an otherwise bare space, behind mountains of 8 x 11 ½ inch paper and a bulky printer.
+She was hunched over a plastic IKEA table in an otherwise bare space, behind mountains of 8 by 11 ½ inch paper and a bulky printer.

-“Oh hi, I’m C,” she said, peeking up from her laptop with a smile.
+“Oh hi, I’m Colleen,” she said, peeking up from her laptop with a smile.
 “Summer job applications for Toronto are due tomorrow.
 Are you applying for summer jobs?
-Which law firms?
-What cities?
+At which law firms?
+Which cities?
 Any practice area you prefer?”

-In fairness to C, a lot of pressure was put on students to follow this track: get a summer job, articling position, private practice lawyer job, become partner, die.
-As though there was no alternative career path worth pursuing.
-As though we were livestock, herded into the slaughterhouse.
+In fairness to Colleen, a lot of pressure was put on students to follow this track: get a summer job, then an articling position, then a private practice lawyer job, become partner, die— as though there was no alternative career path worth pursuing; as though we were livestock, herded into the slaughterhouse.

 “It’s all about fit,” our career counselor advised.
 “You want your resume to go beyond where you did your undergrad.
 Let the law firms get to know the real you.”

-We were instructed to differentiate ourselves by adding an ‘Interests’ section to our resume.
+We were instructed to differentiate ourselves by adding an “Interests” section to our resumes.
 I picked my scalp.
-‘Dancing’, ‘writing’, what else?
+“Dancing, writing,” I typed.
+What else?

 “Maybe we should start running or something?”
-I suggested to my friends, K and S.
+I suggested to my friends, Katie and Shannon.

-I ran with the freedom of a gazelle under the autumn leaves of Assiniboine Park I hobbled through Assiniboine Park like an elephant with foot fungus.
+I ran with the freedom of a gazelle under the autumn leaves of Assiniboine Park.
+I hobbled through Assiniboine Park like an elephant with foot fungus.
 “What’s this pain in my side?”
 I cried in agony.
-“It’s called a runner’s stitch, you need to breathe through it,” K replied.
+“It’s called a runner’s stitch, you need to breathe through it,” Katie replied.
 “I think I’m dying,” I confessed.

 I vowed never to run again.